SimonLarsen/tobutobugirl/README.md

 ### Install imgtogb

-Download and compile [imgtogb](https://github.com/SimonLarsen/imgtogb) and add it to your PATH.
-Alternatively you can change the `IMGTOGB` variable in the [Makefile](Makefile) to point to the imgtogb binary.
+Download and compile [imgtogb](https://github.com/SimonLarsen/pyimgtogb) and add it to your PATH.
+Alternatively you can change the `IMGTOGB` variable in the [Makefile](Makefile) to point to the imgtogb.py file.

 ### Compiling the rom